ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/rtos.md

 #### RTOS

-The mbed RTOS is a C++ wrapper over the Keil RTX code.
+The Arm Mbed RTOS is a C++ wrapper over the Keil RTX code.
 For more information about Keil RTX, check [the Keil CMSIS-RTOS tutorial](https://github.com/ARM-software/CMSIS/raw/master/CMSIS/Documentation/RTX/CMSIS_RTOS_Tutorial.pdf) and [the element14 introduction to Keil RTX](https://www.element14.com/community/docs/DOC-46650/l/arm-keil-rtx-real-time-operating-system-overview).
 You can use these resources as a general introduction to RTOS principles; it is important to be familiar with the concepts behind an RTOS in order to understand this guide.

-The code of the mbed RTOS can be found in the [mbed-os](https://github.com/ARMmbed/mbed-os) repository, in the [rtos subdirectory](https://github.com/ARMmbed/mbed-os/tree/master/rtos).
+The code of the Mbed RTOS can be found in the [`mbed-os`](https://github.com/ARMmbed/mbed-os) repository, in the [rtos subdirectory](https://github.com/ARMmbed/mbed-os/tree/master/rtos).
 The Doxygen is [available here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/group__rtos.html).

 ##### Thread